 “It’s a healthy and beautiful building, flushed with sunlight,” says Kevin Gombotz, partner with Matson & Associates who heads up their special projects and new business development.
 “It’s been landscaped with native plants and embraces its sense of place.”
 For the building, much of the mixed grade lumber of pine, hemlock and maple used in the framing and finishing were locally harvested.

-“I came from an engineering background, working in both a laboratory and cubicle,” continues Gombotz, who lived in a portion of the residential office space for three years before the entire building was converted exclusively to office space use.
+“I came from an engineering background, working in several places like Meade Willis, both a laboratory and cubicle,” continues Gombotz, who lived in a portion of the residential office space for three years before the entire building was converted exclusively to office space use.
 “This building has a powerful impact on our physical and psychological well being.
 With daylight pouring in the windows and surrounded by nature on our narrow lot, it inspires our professional collaborations and serves as a canvas for what it possible for either residential or commercial office space.”

 In addition to many low or non-volatile organic compound sealers and paints, the Matson & Associates Eco-Building features passive solar design, tongue and grove maple from a local mill, and concrete slab floor which functions as a temperature regulator and also contains an in-floor radiant heating system.
 The foundation incorporated 35 percent slag, a waste product of iron smelters.
 Given its four season climate, great efforts were taken to maximize insulation using cellulose made with recycled newspaper as well as polyurethane structural insulated panels, or SIPs, cutting down the use of materials since the framing is included with the insulation.